ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 Caused by: java.sql.SQLException: Read timed out, server myHostname [uri=https://hostname.aws.clickhouse.cloud:8443]
 ```

 These errors can disrupt the data insertion process and affect system stability.
-To address this issue you need to adjust a few timeout settings in the client's OS.
+To address this issue you need to adjust a few operating system timeout settings.

 ##### Mac OS